justlark/lark.gay/site/content/log/furry-roundup-jul-2026.md

 ---

 Thank you to everyone who participated for the first month of this new carnival!
+It brings me joy to see folks engaging with this silly little project of mine, and I'm excited to see what folks write next month.

 I encourage you to leave comments below with your thoughts on any of this month's submissions, or just the carnival as a whole.
+Also let me know if you would like to volunteer to host the carnival in September!

 The theme for next month (August 2026) is
 ["Where is furry?"](https://foxriot.com/writing/midway-menagerie-aug-call-for-submissions.html),